-- Define VSI types in the VSIDB.
+- 1. Define VSI types in the VSIDB.
 The VSIDB exports the database when the SI4093 sends a request. - 2.
 Create a VM.
 Specify VSI type for each VM interface.
 See the SNSC, FSM, or IBM System Networking Distributed Switch 5000V guide for details on how to specify the VSI type.

-The hypervisor sends a VSI ASSOCIATE, containing the VSI type ID, to the SI4093 port after the VM is started.
-The SI4093 updates its configuration based on the requested VSI type, and configures the per-VM bandwidth using the VMpolicy.
+After the VM is started, the hypervisor sends a VSI ASSOCIATE message containing the VSI type ID to the SI4093 port.
+The SI4093 updates its configuration based on the requested VSI type and then configures the per-VM bandwidth using the VMpolicy.

-The Lenovo Networking OS supports the following policies for VMs:
+Lenovo Networking OS supports the following policies for VMs: